 - Similar to SLA, SLS 3D printing process is messy.

 Polyjet 3D Printing

-Polyjet type of 3D printing technology utilizes UV light to solidify photopolymer material.
-For 3D printing liquid polymer is sprayed from a multi nozzle print head that is instantly solidified by a UV-light.
+In Polyjet type of 3D printing technology UV light is used to solidify photopolymer material.
+During 3D printing liquid polymer is sprayed from a multi nozzle print head that is instantly solidified by a UV-light.
 Once a layer is cured, the platform is moved downward in z-direction and polymer is sprayed.
 In this way a 3D printed part is manufactured layer by layer.